Where can I get dog welfare advice?

 How do I report a dangerous dog?

 Dangerous dogs are the responsibility of the Police.
 If you think a dog is dangerous contact the Police on the non emergency number 101.
+This includes if your dog has been attacked by another dog.

 For further information: